 Former Muslim Faces His Persecutors

-Last year Open Doors ended a letter writing campaign for Muzein a Muslim Background Believer (MBB) from southwest Ethiopia.
+Last year Open Doors ended a letter writing campaign for Muzein a A Christian from a Muslim background who comes to Christ.
+(MBB) from southwest Ethiopia.
 Over the last year, Open Doors has kept a close eye on Muzein’s journey and is pleased to give some encouraging feedback on his progress.

 Muzein was an esteemed witchdoctor in his village.
 He befriended some Christians and, as a result, decided to give his life to the Lord.
 Following his conversion, he encountered difficulties with his Muslim family.
 His father, angered by his decision, told family members that he had died.
 Believers took him under their wing and decided to send Muzein to a church in Addis Ababa for discipleship training.
 The training equipped Muzein with the necessary skills to reach out to Muslims and minister to new MBB’s.